Read This First

 Prompt 1: What is methodological naturalism, and how does it differ from philosophical naturalism?

-At this stage, the gain is not memorizing the conclusion but learning to think with Naturalistic Explanations Prevailing, Conceptual Challenges for Supernatural Explanations, and Methodological Naturalism Graphic.
+Treat Naturalistic Explanations Prevailing, Conceptual Challenges for Supernatural Explanations, and Methodological Naturalism Graphic as handles, not slogans.
 The definition matters only if it changes what the reader would count as evidence, confusion, misuse, or progress.
 The scientific pressure is methodological: claims need standards of explanation, evidence, and error-correction that survive enthusiasm.

 Methodological naturalism is an approach that insists on the use of empirical evidence to investigate the natural world.
 It underpins the scientific method, asserting that scientific inquiry should only involve natural causes and phenomena.
 Supernatural explanations are not considered valid within this framework because they cannot be tested or falsified by empirical observation or experimentation.